 Saint Kateri Tekawitha statue

-I’ve seen this wooden sculpture displayed inside the Mission San Xavier del Bac, Arizona.
+I’ve seen and photographed this wooden sculpture of the Saint Kateri Tekawitha, displayed inside the Mission San Xavier del Bac, Arizona.
 The mission is a beautiful historic Spanish Catholic religious complex.
 Padre Eusebio Kino established it in 1692 in the Tohono O’odham San Xavier Indian Reservation.

 History says that born in 1656, Kateri Tekawitha was a truly saintly woman.
 Consequently, she was the first Native American recognized as a saint by the Catholic religion.

 My husband and I have visited the mission and admired the statues, carvings and decoration.
 The Spanish architectural elements on the white ivory outside walls were begging to be photographed.
 Therefore, besides the Saint, I made two other photos of the mission’s facade that as digital sketches, color and black & white.
 You can see all of them in my Fine Art America gallery, and I’m posting here their framed versions.
 By default the frame is simple black, but there is a tremendous choice of colors and shapes for you to choose from.
 Just click on them to see – it is quite addictive to start playing with them 🙂

 Inside, the church is as beautiful as it it outside, and tourists or religious people can admire carvings, paintings and decorative elements

 Many other products are also available as art prints home decor, accessories and gift ideas, including PUZZELS! 🙂